lgatto/TeachingMaterial/README.md

-- Description: A short 1-day course about R object-oriented programming, package development and various other topics (C interface, unit testing).
+- Description: A short 1-day course about R object-oriented programming, package development and various other topics (C interface, unit testing, debugging).
 See also other more recent and detailed lessons about these topic on this page.
 - Author: [Laurent Gatto](https://github.com/lgatto) and Robert Stojnić
 - Original repository: https://github.com/lgatto/advr1
 - More details: https://github.com/lgatto/advr1#readme